Junior Research Fellow in Anthropology, Merton College, University of Oxford

 My second book, The Face of Peace: Government Pedagogy amidst Disinformation in Colombia (forthcoming, University of Chicago Press), turns from victims of state violence to the state itself.
-I spent thirteen months doing embedded ethnographic fieldwork inside the government department charged with negotiating, implementing and communicating the peace agreement to Colombian society, before and after a referendum which narrowly rejected the accord amidst a staunch disinformation campaign, it analyses the culturally liberal tendency of government officials to resort to rational explanations in reaction to emotive campaigning by the accord’s opponents.
-My dissertation offered insight from Colombia into the role of government-society relations in peace processes, and how liberalism responds to so-called ‘post-truth’ politics.
+Based on embedded ethnographic fieldwork inside the government department charged with negotiating, implementing and communicating the peace agreement to Colombian society, before and after a referendum which narrowly rejected the accord amidst a staunch disinformation campaign, it analyses the culturally liberal tendency of government officials to resort to rational explanations in reaction to emotive campaigning by the accord’s opponents.
+It offers insight from Colombia into the role of government-society relations in peace processes, and how liberalism responds to so-called ‘post-truth’ politics.